 The parent, guardian or eligible student has the right to add relevant comments, information or other written material to the student's record.
 In addition, the parent, guardian or eligible student has the right to request that information contained in the record be amended or deleted except for information inserted in the record by a team evaluation.
 The parent, guardian or eligible student has a right to a conference with the school principal for the purpose of objecting to information contained in the record.
 Within a week after such conference, the principal must render a decision in writing on the objection.
-If the parent, guardian or eligible student and ultimately, to the School Committee.
+If the parent, guardian or eligible student is not satisfied with the principal's decision, her or she may appeal such decision to the school Superintendent and ultimately, to the School Committee.